apache/kyuubi/docs/sql/rules.md

 # Auxiliary SQL extension for Spark SQL

 Kyuubi provides SQL extension out of box.
 Due to the version compatibility with Apache Spark, currently we only support Apache Spark branch-3.1 (i.e 3.1.1 and 3.1.2).
-And don't worry, Kyuubi will support the new Apache Spark version in future.
-Thanks to the adaptive query execution framework (AQE), Kyuubi can do these optimization.
+And don't worry, Kyuubi will support the new Apache Spark version in the future.
+Thanks to the adaptive query execution framework (AQE), Kyuubi can do these optimizations.

 ## What feature does Kyuubi SQL extension provide
 - merging small files automatically